SPINAL DISC PAIN TREATMENTBack pain caused from spinal disc problems is miserable. Visit us at Spring Creek Medical in

 - Tenderness of the spine and spinal muscles

 Disc problems are most often diagnosed with a physical examination.
 It includes an examination of your nervous and musculoskeletal systems.
 Your doctor will most likely move your back, arms and legs into various positions while applying pressure to your joints.
 X-rays are also helpful in diagnosing some forms of disc problems.
 Magnetic Resonance Imaging (MRI) also gives definitive results to diagnose disc problems.

 Luckily, in most circumstances, disc problems are easily treated with conservative interventions.
-Early in the course of an acute injury, the Spring Creek Medical team focus on pain control and use several different modalities to reach it.
-Both ice and heat show to be effective in managing acute low-back pain from an injury.
-Our medical team will help you determine which is most effective for you.
+Early in the course of an acute injury, the Spring Creek Medical team focus on pain management and uses several different modalities to reach it.
+Both ice and heat are effective in managing acute low-back pain from an injury.

 Additionally, getting you back on your feet and moving as quickly and as safely as possible is critical.
 Typically, the less time you spend in bed, the better off you are in terms of long-term results.
 It’s also important to not to be afraid to move.
 If you “baby” your back, in most cases, the long-term results will be worse.
 Chiropractic spinal manipulation has also been demonstrated to be a safe and effective tool for disc problems.
 It is especially effective when combined with physical therapy.